 Cache Data Expiration: The Need and the Concept

-NCache provides expiration where you can set a time limit with your data, and once the limit has been reached, the data is no longer valid.
-Invalidated data needs to be removed from the cache after a pre-defined Clean Interval.
-It is an interval (set by you) after which all the expired items are automatically removed from the cache.
-Thus, any item expired is not removed from the cache immediately.
+To avoid any resulting data integrity issues NCache provides the Expiration feature where you can set a time limit with your data, and once the limit has been reached, the data is no longer valid.
+This data needs to be removed from the cache after a predefined Clean Interval—an interval set by user, after which all the expired items are automatically removed from the cache.
+Thus, any expired item is not removed from the cache immediately.

 Types of Expiration in NCache

-NCache provides the following strategies to cater to the user’s requirement:
+NCache provides the following strategies to cater to the user’s requirements.
+We will look closely at both of these strategies and their usage.

 Absolute Expiration

 In this strategy, an absolute time is specified with the item that needs to be invalidated.
-The time specified is maintained on the UTC time format, hence, time specified in any zone is converted to UTC time format on the cache server.
-The time can range from seconds to hours to days to months, and after the time has elapsed, the item is invalidated or expired.
-Look at Figure 1 for clarity:
+The time specified is maintained in the UTC format, hence, the time specified in any zone is converted to this format on the cache server.
+The time can range from seconds to months, and after the time passes, the item expires.
+Look at Figure 1 for further clarity:

-Use Case: For cases when you can estimate how long any item is required to be retained in the cache.
-For example, if a limited time product is launched and can not be sold after 24 hours, the item is added with an absolute expiration of 24 hours and after that, the product expires from the cache.
+For cases where you can estimate how long any item is required to be retained in the cache.
+For example, if a limited time product is launched and cannot be sold after 24 hours, the item is added with an absolute expiration of 24 hours and after that, the product expires from the cache.

-Let us look at the code example that shows adds an item in the cache that expires after 5 minutes.
+Let us look at the code example below that shows how to add an item in the cache that expires after 5 minutes.

 // Pre-condition: Cache is already connected // Get product from database against given product ID Product product = FetchProductFromDB(1001); // Generate a unique cache key for this product string key = $"Product:{product.ProductID}"; // Create a new CacheItem for this product with expiry var cacheItem = new CacheItem(product); var expiration = new Expiration(ExpirationType.Absolute, TimeSpan.FromMinutes(5)); cacheItem.Expiration = expiration; cache.Insert(key, cacheItem); |